 Additional COURSES OUTSIDE the Developmental Psychology Program taken for 1-3 points each.
 (To meet the College breadth requirement, students must take a total of six points in Teachers College courses outside the program, by any combination of courses).

 One ELECTIVE COURSE selected in consultation with an advisor.
+Note: Students doing a field-based internship should enroll in HUDK5100.

 In consultation with an advisor and with permission of the supervising faculty member, a relevant independent study may be taken, but is not required.